Prevention

 Perioperative hypothermia

-Perioperative hypothermia represents a serious challenge in the surgical environment and affects many patients under general or regional anesthesia.
-This condition occurs when core body temperature falls below 36.0°C and is particularly associated with increased risks of myocardial ischemia, wound infections, and prolonged effects of anesthetics.
-In this article, we provide a comprehensive analysis of the causes, prophylaxis, and effective therapeutic measures to prevent perioperative hypothermia.
+Perioperative hypothermia poses a serious challenge in the surgical setting and affects numerous patients under general or regional anesthesia.
+This condition occurs when the core body temperature falls below 36.0 °C and is particularly associated with increased risks of myocardial ischemia, wound infections, and prolonged effects of anesthetics.
+In this article, we offer a comprehensive analysis of the causes, prophylaxis, and effective therapeutic measures for preventing perioperative hypothermia.

 Perioperative hypothermia Read More »